vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 The initial allocation can be considered fair.
 In this distribution, DeFi Devs and Advisor can be considered protocol insiders putting the insider allocation to approximately 41% which on a relative basis can be considered low.

-##### Token ownership
+#### Token Ownership

 In Delegated Proof of Stake (DPoS), the delegated tokens play a crucial role in curating the validator selection process.
 DPoS networks are designed such that token holders can vote for delegates who will validate transactions and maintain the blockchain.
 In DPoS, the token holders' voting power is proportional to the number of tokens they hold or control through delegation.
 This means that token holders with a larger token balance or more delegated tokens have a greater say in the election of validators and hence the ordering of transactions and block construction.
 In addition, validators are rewarded with newly minted tokens and transaction fees for their efforts.

-In essence, who controls more than 2/3 of the token stake effectively controls transaction validation and block construction in a Tendermint DPoS System.
+In essence, whoever controls more than 2/3 of the token stake effectively controls transaction validation and block construction in a Tendermint DPoS System.

 |![](https://i.imgur.com/R8fo1vn.png)|
 |------|
 |[Cumulative Percentage Share of Validator Delgation (incl.
 Self-Staking)](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-From the chart, we can see that in essence, two validators & it's delegates controlled by a development team (acc://defidevs.acme) and the foundation (acc://accumulate.acmeAccumulate Foundation) effectively control the network.
+From the chart, we can see that in essence, two validators & their delegates controlled by a development team (acc://defidevs.acme) and the foundation (acc://accumulate.acmeAccumulate Foundation) effectively control the network.
 While they are invested individuals, nevertheless this represents a concerning sign and a greater distribution of the token is needed.

 The authors see this, especially concerning as the staking mechanism has a positive feedback loop (assuming no slashing for technical failures of a given validator, etc.) that increases the balances of large token holders as they are disproportionally more often selected for block validation and construction and thus rewarded, meaning it is likely to observe an effect of the rich getting richer and given the small starting set of tokenholders it will make entering the ecosystem harder for the new participant which may stifle future growth.